Di-Diana-AJ-1103/internet-speed-test/README.md

 ## Project Overview

-This project converts a Python CLI application into a Windows executable (.exe) that tests internet speed.
+This project converts a Python CLI application into a Windows `.exe` executable that tests internet speed.

 The application measures:
 - Ping (ms)
 - Download speed (Mbps)
 - Upload speed (Mbps)

-The script is packaged into a `.exe` file using PyInstaller, and CI/CD automation is set up with GitHub Actions to build and release new versions automatically.
+The script is packaged into a `.exe` executable file using PyInstaller, and CI/CD automation is set up with GitHub Actions to build and release new versions automatically.

 ## Features

-- Converts a Python script into a standalone Windows `.exe`
+- Converts a Python script into a Windows `.exe` executable
 - Displays ping, download, and upload speeds
 - Keeps CLI open until the user presses ENTER to exit
-- Automated testing with unittest and coverage.py
+- Automated testing with unittest + coverage.py
 - GitHub Actions CI/CD pipeline builds and releases executable
-- Final `.exe` is downloadable from GitHub Releases
+- Final `.exe` executable is downloadable from GitHub Releases

 ## Install and Run Locally